internet-sicherheit/eBGF/docs/about.md

 ![if(is) Logo](https://www.internet-sicherheit.de/fileadmin/_processed_/2/9/csm_ifis-logo_977fe1fd11.png){align=right}
 ### [Institute for Internet Security – if(is)](https://www.internet-sicherheit.de/).
-The [Institute for Internet Security – if(is)](https://www.internet-sicherheit.de/) is an innovative, independent, scientific facility of the Westphalian University of Applied Sciences, headed by Prof. Norbert Pohlmann.
+The [Institute for Internet Security – if(is)](https://www.internet-sicherheit.de/) is an independent, scientific facility of the Westphalian University of Applied Sciences, headed by Prof. Norbert Pohlmann.
 The [Blockchain Lab](https://bl.internet-sicherheit.de/) is part of the Institute for Internet Security if(is).

 ![Fraunhofer FIT Logo](https://www.fit.fraunhofer.de/content/dam/fit/fit.svg){align=right}
 ### [Fraunhofer FIT](https://www.fit.fraunhofer.de/)